 - Omega 3 (essential) – Lowers multiple inflammation blood markers, which improve heart, brain, and eye health, no matter your age.
 An omega 3 deficiency can also cause fatigue.
 ALA (alpha-linolenic acid) cannot be manufactured by your body (making it essential), but it also not so useful right away.
 It needs to be converted to EPA and DHA (both types of omega 3s) to be useful.

 - Omega 6 (essential) – Some types of omega 6s have anti-inflammatory effects, but most are pro-inflammatory (a bad thing).
-Most people get way too much omega 6 fatty acids from their diet, so usually you want to avoid these, not get more of them.
+Most people get way too many omega 6 fatty acids from their diet, so usually you want to avoid these, not get more of them.

 - Omega 9 (non-essential) – These can be produced by the body if needed, and you generally don’t need to pay any special attention to getting them from your diet.

-Long story short, most research has found that you want a ratio between 1:1 and 1:4 of omega 3:omega 6 fats.
+Most research has found that you want a ratio between 1:1 and 1:4 of omega 3:omega 6 fats.

 Daily Recommended Amounts of Each Type of Fat